puniverse/quasar/docs/index.md

 ### System Requirements

-Quasar runs on Java 7 and higher.
+As of version 0.8.0 Quasar runs on Java 11 and higher.
+Prior versions support JDK 7 and 8 (JDK 8 with the `jdk8` classifier for the quasar-core component).

-Quasar builds are tested during development in Mac OS X and Linux environments against the latest production JDK 7 and JDK 8 builds, as well as with [Travis CI](https://travis-ci.org/puniverse/quasar) using the [Trusty Beta](https://docs.travis-ci.com/user/trusty-ci-environment/) environment with the latest production JDK 7 and JDK 8 builds.

-As of June 20, 2016 the Travis CI build runs against Oracle's `1.7.0_80-b15` and `1.8.0_91-b14` and is known to require at least JDK 8 `1.8.0_65`.

 {:.alert .alert-warn}
 **Note**: We recommend using recent JDK builds as bugs in older releases can negatively affect your application.